gameshowstudio/gameshowstudio.github.io/press/index.md

 ### Free Host Mode Upgrades from Version 1 to Version 2

-Users who purchased Hosting Mode in version 1 will have Hosting Mode unlocked for version 2 at no additional cost.
+Customers who purchased Hosting Mode in version 1 will get a free upgrade to Hosting Mode in version 2.

 ### Hosting Trial